Believing that you have an unsupportive spouse has been identified as a primary source of depression.

 Specifically, research suggests that 40-50% of all clients requesting couples therapy, at least one spouse meets the diagnostic criteria for clinical depression (Gordon, 2005).

-Perhaps the most important research was done by Peggy Papp, Director of the Depression Project at the Ackerman Institute.
+The most important research was done by Peggy Papp, Director of the Depression Project at the Ackerman Institute.
 Her investigation in 2003 revealed that one of the most consistently reliable predictors of marital conflict is persistent negative emotions in one partner.

 However new research tells us that two distinct relationship patterns actually promote depression; having an unsupportive partner and having a partner under continuous social stress.